naturalis/bio-cipres/README.md

 ### 1. preprocessing

-I'm setting up a preprocessing pipeline that does the following:
+The first stage is preprocessing pipeline that does the following:

 1. **seqfilter** - filter out short sequence records (default: <25k, change with `--length=20000`)
 2. **sequniqid** - filter out duplicate accession numbers (e.g. when merging from multiple taxon levels)